Types of Semiconductors: A Complete Beginner-Friendly Guide

 • Smaller and more efficient chips

-• Advanced materials like silicon carbide (SiC)
+• Fresh substances such as silicon carbide (SiC)

 • Growth in AI and machine learning hardware